jojozhuang/jojozhuang.github.io/_posts/2016-11-08-convert-web-app-to-desktop-app-with-electron.md

 3) The final structure of the project.
 ![MIME Type](/public/pics/2016-11-08/structure.png)
 ### 4.3 Run Packaging
-1) Run command
+1) Run following command to start packaging.
 ```sh
 npm run dist
 ```
+2) Mac
 Output on Mac.
+One executable file, one installer file and one compressed file.
 ![MIME Type](/public/pics/2016-11-08/buildmac.png)
-Click on the icon, run 2048.
-Notice, we have the icon on dock and correct menu.
+Click on the executable file, run 2048.
+Notice, we have the icon on dock and correct menu on the top.
 ![MIME Type](/public/pics/2016-11-08/uimac.png)

-Output on Ubuntu.
+3) Linux
 Specify icon directory for linux in package.json.
 ```sh
 "linux": {